Skip to main content

 Connect with the Indigenous Culture in the Kootenay Rockies

-Q̓api Ktunaxa Sukiⱡq̓ukni kin wamiⱡkiⱡ ʔamakʔis / All Ktunaxa are happy you are here – Welcome
+Q̓api Ktunaxa Sukiⱡq̓ukni kin wamiⱡkiⱡ ʔamakʔis / The Ktunaxa are happy you are here – Welcome

 Venturing through the mountains and valleys of the Kootenay Rockies, you’ll be hard-pressed not to come across some aspect of Indigenous culture.
-Even the name ‘Kootenays’ is derived from the Ktunaxa people, who have inhabited this land for generations.
-The Indigenous communities and members are opening their doors to assist travellers to understand their traditions & culture.
+Even the name ‘Kootenays’ is derived from the Ktunaxa, who have inhabited this land for generations.
+The Indigenous communities and members are opening their doors to assist travellers to understand their traditions & culture (of the past, the present and the future).

 From heritage centres and restaurants to campgrounds and resorts, the Indigenous entrepreneurs in the Kootenays would like to enrich your travel experience.
 Below is a selection of Indigenous-owned businesses and experiences available in the region: